register

 In a 2018 senate submission the Members Health Fund Alliance, which represents 26 health insurers, admitted that insurers should ‘return on average around 90% of all premiums paid, back to policyholders, as benefits’.
 This year insurer Teachers Health Group said it aimed to achieve this target by keeping management expenses low.

-In reimagining healthcare, Health Industry HubTM is the ONLY one-stop-hub uniting the diversity of Pharma, MedTech, Diagnostics & Biotech sectors to inspire meaningful change.
-The exclusive leadership and influencer podcasts and vodcasts offer unparalleled insights and add immense value to our breaking news coverage.
+In reimagining healthcare across the entire patient journey, Health Industry HubTM is the only one-stop-hub uniting the diversity of the Pharma, MedTech, Diagnostics & Biotech sectors to inspire meaningful change.

 The Health Industry HubTM content is copyright protected.
 Access is available under individual user licenses.
 Please click here to subscribe and visit T&Cs here.

-Health Industry Hub | September 17, 2024 |
+Health Industry Hub | February 6, 2025 |

 More